oliverturner/blog/src/pages/posts/mqs-in-js.md

   customMedia: {
     '--mq-small': '(min-width: 640px)',
     '--mq-medium': '(min-width: 768px)',
-    '--mq-large': '(min-width: 960px)',
+    '--mq-large': '(min-width: 960px)'
-    '--mq-xlarge': '(min-width: 1200px)'
   }
 }
 ```

 ## Step 2: Getting JS to talk to CSS

-So now we've defined some breakpoints in JS... but how to get access to them in
+So now we've defined some breakpoints in JS... but how to access to them in CSS?
-CSS?

 This is where Astro's first class support for PostCSS shines: adding a
 `postcss.config.cjs` file is the only set-up required to access the power and